-Self-care is especially important to social workers, counselors, health professions and moms.
+It is especially important to social workers, counselors, health professions, and moms.
 This group of people tends to focus too much on helping others and more likely to neglect themselves.
 But even for men and singles, self-care is something we need to pay attention too.
 We might get too overwhelmed by work that we forget to care for ourselves.

-Below are four main areas of self-care that we usually neglect:
+Below are four types of self-care that we usually neglect.

 Physical self-care refers to taking care of your physical body and health.
 Here are some examples:

-- Food: Do you take your meals at regularly timings?
+- Food: Do you take your meals at regular timings?
 Or are you too busy and have no time to eat?

 - Movement: Do you allow your body to move about?
 Or do you sit down in front of the computer all day?